ortfo/db/README.md

-  completion  Generate the autocompletion script for the specified shell exporters   Commands related to ortfo/db exporters help        Help about any command replicate   Replicate a database directory from a built database file. schemas     Output JSON schemas for ortfodb's various resources
+  completion  Generate the autocompletion script for the specified shell exporters   Commands related to ortfo/db exporters help        Help about any command lsp         Start a Language Server Protocol server for ortfo replicate   Replicate a database directory from a built database file. schemas     Output JSON schemas for ortfodb's various resources